Sexual Assault Programs, Definitions and Response Procedures

 - Individuals can submit an anonymous report of any crime, including sexual assault and interpersonal violence, via the UNC Police Silent Witness website.
 These reports are reviewed by UNC Police, but will generally not result in an investigation.

 Under all procedures for investigations of incidents of sexual violence and related misconduct, the Equal Opportunity and Compliance Office will conduct the investigation.
-If the conduct is being addressed under the Policy on Prohibited Discrimination, Harassment and Related Misconduct, the EOC investigator(s) will determine whether there has been a violation of the Policy using a preponderance of the evidence (“more likely than not”) standard; depending upon the outcome and preferences of the parties, there may also be a hearing.
-If the conduct falls under the Policy on Prohibited Sexual Harassment under Title IX, the determination of whether there has been a violation of that Policy will be made by a hearing panel after conducting a live hearing; the panel will use the preponderance of the evidence standard.
+If the conduct is being addressed under the Policy on Prohibited Discrimination, Harassment and Related Misconduct, the EOC investigator(s) will determine whether there has been a violation of the policy using a preponderance of the evidence (“more likely than not”) standard; depending upon the outcome and preferences of the parties, there may also be a hearing.
+If the conduct falls under the Policy on Prohibited Sexual Harassment Under Title IX, the determination of whether there has been a violation of that policy will be made by a hearing panel after conducting a live hearing; the panel will use the preponderance of the evidence standard.
+For matters investigated beginning June 6, 2022, determinations under the Title IX Policy are made by a Hearing Officer rather than a hearing panel.
+The Hearing Officer will use the preponderance of the evidence standard.

-The investigators and hearing panelists receive annual training and ongoing training throughout the year on issues related to sexual violence and related misconduct.
-They are also provided training on how to conduct investigations and hearings in a fair and equitable manner that both protects the safety of those involved and promotes accountability.
+The investigators, hearing panelists and Hearing Officer receive annual training and ongoing training throughout the year on issues related to sexual violence and related misconduct.
+They are also provided training on how to conduct investigations and hearings in a fair and equitable manner, without conflicts of interest that both protect the safety of those involved and promote accountability.

 Under the Policy on Prohibited Discrimination, Harassment and Related Misconduct, the student parties are entitled to a support person of the student’s choosing as well as an additional support person or advocate (non-attorney or attorney).

-The University recognizes the sensitive nature of dating violence, domestic violence, sexual assault and stalking and is committed to protecting the privacy of any individual involved in a report of prohibited Conduct.
-UNC Police ensure that personally identifying information about victims will not be included in any publicly available recordkeeping, including Clery Act reporting and disclosures such as the annual security report and the daily crime log.
-Personally identifying information includes
+The University recognizes the sensitive nature of dating violence, domestic violence, sexual assault and stalking and is committed to protecting the privacy of any individual involved in a report of prohibited conduct.
+UNC Police ensure personally identifying information about victims will not be included in any publicly available recordkeeping, including Clery Act reporting and disclosures such as the annual security report and the daily crime log.
+Personally identifying information includes:

 - A first and last name.